mlsmithjr/mediascan/README.md

 Inconsistent file sizes
 > This is a best-guess detection of potential quality inconsistencies.
 The reported numbers are standard deviation, minimum, maximum, and average.
 This only shows up if the formula is triggered, which is currently: **((stddev / avg) * 100) > 40.0**.
 Often this is a false positive because several factors could account for file size gaps, such as a mix of h264- and h265-encoded episodes, double-length episodes, or shorter than typical episodes.
 Most likely focusing on the minimum and average values is most useful.

+Inconsistent bit rates
+> Like file sizes above, this is a best-guess estimate that the video bitrates of the content are wildly dissimilar and could lead to inconsistent viewing quality.

 Multiple audio languages set to default (if using -l)
 > Reported if different languages have the default flag set on audio tracks.
 For example, if some episodes have English and others have Japanese defaults.
 Not usually an issue.